osmandapp/docs/content/osmand/map/map-context-menu.md

 ---
 title: "Map Context menu"
-intro: "How to interact with long / short tap on the map and open context menu.
-What actions are available for different objects on the map"
+intro: "This article describes how to select objects on map, open context menu with long or short tap to get detailed information about POI, to navigate from / to the point and to perform certain actions"
 versions: '*'
 ---
+{% data reusables.general.article-not-complete %}

+## Select objects on map

+## Detailed information

+## Actions

+### Navigation

+## Customize context menu (advanced)